camfort/fortran-src/joss/paper.md

 * Type analysis (`Language.Fortran.Analysis.Types`);
 * Module graph analysis (`Language.Fortran.Analysis.ModGraph`);

+An abstract representation
-A representation, abstracted away from the details of the syntax tree, is provided for evaluation of expressions and for semantic analysis (`Language.Fortran.Repr`).
-Constant expression evaluation (`Language.Fortran.Repr.Eval.Value`) leverages this representation and enables some symbolic manipulation too, essentially providing some partial evaluation.
+is provided for evaluation of expressions and for semantic analysis (`Language.Fortran.Repr`).
+Constant expression evaluation (`Language.Fortran.Repr.Eval.Value`) leverages this representation and enables some symbolic manipulation too, providing some partial evaluation.

 A demonstration of fortran-src for static analysis is provided by a small demo tool which detects if an allocatable array is used